 Warwick SU has a full-time Welfare & Campaigns Officer.
 The SU Welfare Exec is formed of the Welfare & Campaigns Officer and 8 directly elected members from the student body, with two places reserved for Mental Health Awareness Representatives.

-Sexual violence and harassment are widespread problems that exist across society, and university campuses are no exception to that, including Warwick.
-Every single one of us has a responsibility to acknowledge this issue and take action to tackle it.
+Sexual violence and harassment are widespread problems that exist across society, and every single one of us has a responsibility to acknowledge and take action to tackle it.

 The SU believes that menstrual care products is an unfair burden placed on those that need them, and provides a limited amount of menstrual care products to those in need.